dcos-terraform/dynamic-masters-poc/azure/README.md

 Once you see exhibitor begin accepting connections, tail the journal of the `dcos-mesos-master` service and you will begin to see syncing ZK.

 ```
+sudo journalctl -fu dcos-mesos-master

+...
+...
+...

+# Eventually you will see messages like:
 Dec 17 16:48:19 master-4-dcos-test1d38gb systemd[1]: Starting Mesos Master: distributed systems kernel...
 Dec 17 16:48:19 master-4-dcos-test1d38gb mesos-master[7818]: PING ready.spartan (127.0.0.1) 56(84) bytes of data.
 Dec 17 16:48:19 master-4-dcos-test1d38gb mesos-master[7818]: 64 bytes from localhost (127.0.0.1): icmp_seq=1 ttl=64 time=0.024 ms